oracle/node-oracledb/doc/api.md

 property can be used to stop badly coded queries from returning unexpectedly large numbers of rows.

-When the number of query rows is relatively big, or can't be predicted, it is recommended to use a [ResultSet](#resultsetclass) or [`queryStream()`](#querystream).
+When the number of query rows is relatively big, or can not be predicted, it is recommended to use a [ResultSet](#resultsetclass) or [`queryStream()`](#querystream).
 This allows applications to process rows in smaller chunks or individually, preventing the Node.js memory